vitest-dev/vitest/docs/guide/index.md

 }
 ```

 You can specify additional CLI options like `--port` or `--https`.
-For a full list of CLI options, run `npx vite --help` in your project.
+For a full list of CLI options, run `npx vitest --help` in your project.

 ## Examples